 - Information and content based on the latest veterinary standards.

-- Up-to-date life saving techniques based on internationally recognised authority in veterinary CPR.
+- Life saving techniques based on internationally recognised authority in veterinary CPR.

 - Dog owners